anandnkhl/RESTful_API_GoLang/README.md

-run the main.go file by 'go run main.go'
+Run the main.go file by 'go run main.go'

 Open Web Browser and do a get request for 'localhost:8081' (Change port in main.go to run at any other port):